erobwen/reactive-flow/README.md

 To see the demo application code, look at the file /src/application.js.

-# Hello World
+# Example

-This simple hello world example showcases some basic principles of Flow.
+This example showcases some basic principles of Flow.
 It shows two ways of defining flow components, either by inheriting from "Flow" or using the "flow" function.
 It also showcases how you can direct manipulate flow properties from outside the flow, and how the flow can deeply observe data strutures and have the built UI reflect changes in them.

 ```js